pareshsutariya/adhiveshan-grading-ui/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.

-# Prerequisite for Development server

-## Prerequisite: Install Node.js and npm:
+## Prerequisite for Development server: Install Node.js and npm:

 Angular requires Node.js and its package manager, npm.
 Download and install Node.js from the official website, which includes npm.

-## Install Angular CLI:
+## Prerequisite for Development server: Install Angular CLI:

 Open a terminal or command prompt and install the Angular CLI globally using the command: